MaticsBarcelona/MaticsBarcelona.github.io/_posts/artists/2015-03-14-doerte-weig.md

 ###Baka Movement and Motility
-PhD Research Project with Baka hunter-gatherers
+PhD Research Project with Baka hunter-gatherers in Gabon (Central Africa), looking at the relation between bodily movement and social change.
+From this, I developed a new approach to social transformation and mobility based on physicality.

 <figure class="third">
  <img src="https://mobility1006.files.wordpress.com/2011/07/img_2145.jpg">